We're going to break this page into two.

 Australia and South Australia's democratic process is slightly more modern.
 We use 'Alternative' or 'Preferential' voting in the lower house (the small green ballot paper).
 The creator of the above video explains why this system is better:

 *Note, in this video, it says you only need to number one square.
-But in SA, you need to number every square.
+But in SA and Australia, you need to number every square.

 In brief, it's a way of ensuring that the 'winners' are people that at least half the people in the electorate support.